brentd09/CourseInfo/Microsoft/Azure/AZ103/QandA.md

 Question  | Answer
 ---|---
 When tracking the routes to the Azure SQL server the lab says you should see no hops, we see 20 what are we seeing here |
+Does Azure use its own provider for SMS? |
+Load balancer basic - can it only LB Basic SKU NICs? |